When choosing a best fiber laser engraver for small business, power is more than just a technical specification.

 200W Fiber Laser Engraver — Maximum Power for Heavy-Duty Engraving

-Best for: Deep engraving on hard metals, parts and metal engraving and cutting, high-volume industrial jobs
+Best for: Deep engraving on coins and stones, parts and metal engraving and cutting, high-volume industrial jobs

 Depth: 1.0 mm+ stainless steel engraving easily